History, tourist information, and nearby accommodation

 The striking clock has only one hand and was bought from the Church of St George the Martyr in Southwark in 1795.
 It is thought to be one of the oldest clocks in Kent.
 There is a Norman font, discovered during repairs in the 19th century.

 The cover is 15th century, as is the nave roof.
 Look for the Elizabethan memorial to the Seyliard family and a 16th century brass to the same family.
 The pulpit dates to 1630 and the east windows were designed by Edward Burne-Jones.

-Just outside Edenbridge is historic Hever Castle, home of Anne Boleyn, Henry VIII's second wife.
+Just outside Edenbridge is historic Hever Castle, the childhood home of Anne Boleyn, Henry VIII's second wife.
 Also nearby is the 17th-century manor of Squerryes Court.